 A framework of digital literacies

-The framework is now being revised and extended in light of the continued rise of mobile technologies; augmented reality and virtual reality interfaces; coding and robotics; big data, learning analytics and artificial intelligence; and especially in light of the global realisation of an urgent need for a more critical perspective on our technologies and the information and communication channels they offer.
-An updated version is due to be published in 2018.
-For more information about this, please feel free to use the contact me form.
+In 2018, the original 2013 framework was revised and extended in light of the intervening half-decade of technological changes (the continued rise of mobile technologies, augmented reality and virtual reality interfaces, coding and robotics, big data, learning analytics and artificial intelligence) and sociopolitical changes (the growing superdiversity of our urban and online spaces, coupled with a backlash against diversity involving putting up barriers to the free flow of people and communications; and the growing issue of fake news, accompanied by a global realisation of the urgent need for a more critical perspective on our technologies and the information and communication channels they offer).
+The updated version is shown below.

 - print literacy: the ability to comprehend and create a variety of written texts, encompassing a knowledge of grammar, vocabulary and discourse features alongside reading and writing skills